 pleading guilty to money laundering between 13/09/10 and 25/03/11.

 He was also sentenced to three months imprisonment for three additional fraud offences to run

 The confiscation hearing took place on 14 December at Isleworth Crown Court where the judge

 ordered that £6141.40 be confiscated, which must be paid within six months or serve a further

 six months in prison in addition to the confiscation order still having to be paid.
-A further £790 compensation is to be paid to a victim who had their bike stolen by Hasi, which has never
+A further £790 compensation is to be paid to a victim who had their bike stolen which has never